anuraghruday/autonomous_navigation/README.md

 ---

 ## Introduction
 The **Grand Prix Autonomous Racing Project** demonstrates how to build an autonomous racing system that combines advanced robotics algorithms.
-It uses ROS-Noetic to handle localization, planning, control, and mapping.
+It uses ROS-Noetic to handle localization, planning, control, and (optionally) mapping.
 This project focuses on navigating a race track autonomously with high accuracy and efficiency.

 ---